Conservation-restoration of the H.L. Hunley: Concretion removal

 When the Hunley was brought to the Lasch Conservation Center, it had over 1200 lb of concretion on its outer hull, in some places on the hull the concretion was over 1 in thick.
 To remove the concretion, conservators spent many hours slowly chiseling the concretion off, using pneumatic chisels.
 It took conservators over a year to remove all the concretion from the outer hull.
-Currently the conservators have finished removing the concretion from the outside and are working on the interior.
-It will take at least another year to remove the interior concretion, perhaps a little longer since the conservators have to work in the small interior space of the submarine.
+As of September 2015, the conservators finished removing the concretion from the outside and began working on the interior.
+It is stated that it will take at least another year to remove the interior concretion, posssibly even longer, as the conservators have to work in the small interior space of the submarine.
 Removing the concretion that has built up allows researchers to analyze why the Hunley sank and if the holes they have found in the outer hull of the submarine were from the attack on the Housatonic.